-The general problem of resource allocation for RAN slicing has been firstly discussed in~\cite{Doro2019}, where the authors allocate resource block (RB) to different base stations (BS) to meet the demand of mobile network operators.
-This prior work gave one of the first formalizations of the RAN slicing problem, even if it did not take into account the physical layer requirements.
-Several works treated the problem of resource allocation algorithms to multiplex eMBB and URLLC services.
-In~\cite{Anand2020}, the joint resource allocation problem for eMBB-URLLC slicing is addressed employing different puncturing models, where the reliability of the URLLC transmission is always considered met.
-The authors of~\cite{Elsayed2019} and~\cite{Alsenwi2021} propose two deep reinforcement learning techniques to allocate the resource to the two services, employing orthogonal resources and preemption/puncturing, respectively.
-The instantaneous channel state information (CSI) is a crucial parameter to let these algorithms properly work.
-The previous works consider the current 5G standard application of dynamic resources sharing between eMBB and URLLC, i.e., by means of puncturing or non-overlapping time/frequency resources~\cite{3gpp:access}.
-However, NOMA has proven to outperform the OMA in many applications~\cite{Xu2015}, as shown in the previous Chapters.
-Spectrum slicing can be realized by these two principal approaches, OMA and NOMA, as introduced in the uplink communication framework presented in~\cite{Popovski2018}.
-The performance comparison between NOMA and OMA is also been investigated in~\cite{Kalor2019} for URLLC devices with different latency requirements in the uplink direction.
-Furthermore, the performance of the OMA case with limited feedback by the receiver is presented.
-In~\cite{Li2019}, a reinforcement learning algorithm decides whenever to use OMA or NOMA for dynamic multiplexing of eMBB-URLLC data streams, setting the transmission power based on the information of the channel state.
-In~\cite{Chiarotti21} the use of OMA and NOMA in uplink direction for intermittent and broadband services are studied.
-The reliability is enforced by employing packet coding on binary erasure channel, while the latency is modeled taking into account reliability-latency and age of information metrics.
+The problem of physical resource allocation for RAN slicing has been addressed in~\cite{Doro2019}, where the authors allocate resource blocks (RB) to different base stations (BS) to meet the demand of mobile network operators.
+This work gave one of the first formalizations of the RAN slicing problem, even if it did not take into account any specific physical layer requirements.
+Henceforth, several works treated the problem of resource allocation algorithms to multiplex eMBB and URLLC services.
+In~\cite{Anand2020}, the joint resource allocation problem for eMBB-URLLC slicing is addressed by employing different puncturing models, where the reliability of the URLLC transmission is always considered met.
+The authors of~\cite{Elsayed2019} and~\cite{Alsenwi2021} propose two deep reinforcement learning techniques to allocate resources to the two services, employing orthogonal resources and preemption/puncturing, respectively.
+Perfect knowledge of CSI is a crucial prerequisite for these algorithms to work properly. \FS{The authors of~\cite{Huang2022deluxe} propose a machine learning solution based on link adaptation to minimize the impact of URLLC traffic on the eMBB transmission.} All these works adopt the current OMA 5G standard for dynamic resource sharing between eMBB and URLLC, either by the use of puncturing or by employing non-overlapping time/frequency resources~\cite{3gpp:access}.
+However, NOMA has proven to outperform the OMA in many applications~\cite{Xu2015} and can also be applied to spectrum slicing, as introduced in the uplink communication framework presented in~\cite{Popovski2018}.